-One of the problems in this moment is the significant decrease of the Municipal Own Rents.
-This has meant the redistribution of resources and the significant reduction of the budget for projects, among them those related to the issue of NBS.
+One of the problems is the significant decrease of the Municipal Own Rents.
+This means the redistribution of resources and the significant reduction of the budget for projects which include the NBS projects as well.

 Projects that have the NBS approach are financed 100% with resources from the municipality, do not receive resources from the national government or another from the public.
 In this type of project, the implementation is the most expensive compared to maintenance, but for it is difficult to allocate budget, so it becomes a problem to have a sufficient budget maintenance the existing green areas.